 Using your own outdoor gravel or rocks in an aquarium can feel like a good way to save money, and the act of rock-collecting has its own pleasures.
 An aquarium takes on a custom charm if its bottom is covered with stones you hand-picked yourself.
 However, using your own gravel or stones in the bottom of the aquarium comes with some inherent risks if you don't first test the stones to make sure their composition will not change the hardness and pH of the water in a way that harms your fish.

 Collected outdoor stones may also include other contaminants that can affect aquarium water and harm fish.

-Some people feel that unless you are an expert at identifying rock composition, it is best to go to a pet shop and purchase use rocks and substrates that have been deemed safe for aquarium use.
-Others will describe how to test rocks and gravel to rule out hazardous materials.
+Experts have mixed opinions on the matter, but many argue that unless you are an expert at identifying rock composition, it's best to go to a pet shop and purchase use rocks and substrates that have been deemed safe for aquarium use.
+Other authorities, however, believe that using your own gravel and stones is acceptable, provided you follow instructions on how to test them to rule out hazardous materials.